y2kbugger/y2kbugger.github.io/content/programming/riscv-baremetal-exploration-1.rst

 ELF as used by renode

-Setting up GCC for targeting Risc-V
+Building a cross-compiling toolchain up GCC for targeting Risc-V

+Explain that I will be cloning MIROS following each of his videos.
+OUtline which ones

+Final output will be a Preview to the UART echoer as a "blinky"

+Do i try again and setup VSCODE with gdb.

+Part 2...I think.
-Explain process of setting up interupt
+Explain process of setting up interupt handler.
 Explain hardware registers (refer to Miro Samek blinkly light)

-Explain that I will be cloning MIROS following each of his videos.